 In addition, the requirement for high-quality content is much more extreme in esports.
 While traditional sports broadcasting is beginning to embrace UHD and HDR content, this is already the norm for esports, since viewers often play the same game at home with equipment of the same standard.
 Producers also need to be able to switch live between real-world players and the actual game on a computer screen, moving between different, often non-broadcast-standard resolutions and frame rates without a break in coverage or an obvious change in quality.

-Social media integration is a necessity in esports, as well as any-screen rather than second-screen/OTT production.
-From a viewer perspective, this is where Twitch as a platform really has things nailed; a typical viewer doesnt passively view the content, but is fully engaged in chat as the event takes place.
+Social media integration is a necessity in esports, as well as ‘any-screen’ rather than second-screen/OTT production.
+From a viewer perspective, this is where Twitch as a platform really has things nailed; a typical viewer doesn’t passively view the content, but is fully engaged in chat as the event takes place.

 Broadcast organisations that can operate in a software-defined, IP-driven environment are most likely to succeed in esports, which demands agility and lower operational costs.
-Software-driven production is synergistic with gaming, as everything is already within a network and software environment, so the need to reskill back to traditional broadcast is minimal as opposed to traditional broadcast teams needing to reskill to computer-driven sources.
+Software-driven production is synergistic with gaming, as everything is already within a network and software environment, so the need to reskill back to traditional broadcast is minimal – as opposed to traditional broadcast teams needing to reskill to computer-driven sources.

-Solutions today allow esports producers to move from makeshift studio set-ups to professional broadcast equipment for every stage of production, while reducing the complexity and cost of mixing gaming PCs and consoles with professional video gear, and solving the logistical challenges of large source counts, a wide variety of venues and speed of deployment/tear-down and at the same time, meeting consumer demand for high quality.
+Solutions today allow esports producers to move from makeshift studio set-ups to professional broadcast equipment for every stage of production, while reducing the complexity and cost of mixing gaming PCs and consoles with professional video gear, and solving the logistical challenges of large source counts, a wide variety of venues and speed of deployment/tear-down – and at the same time, meeting consumer demand for high quality.

-Things are moving so rapidly in this market that its hard to say how things will develop.
+Things are moving so rapidly in this market that itÂ’s hard to say how things will develop.
 I think we will see more software-driven production and more big-name sports teams joining the fray.
 Perhaps the biggest question is whether we will see more broadcast activity on traditional sports channels, or whether esports will continue to be more weighted to online delivery.